Nik Johnson: The move to the Tiger network

 In May 2024, Johnson launched the 'Tiger Pass', a free pass that entitles those under 25 to travel on buses in the Combined Authority area for a flat fare of £1.
 Over 2,500 were applied for in the first week after launch, with over 17,000 applications received by August that year.

 In December 2024, Johnson launched the 'Tiger on Demand' bus service, a way of providing public transport in more rural areas and part of the move towards branding local public transport 'Tiger'.
 The service is available in West Huntingdonshire.
 Additional areas to be launched include: Fenland, East Cambridgeshire and South Cambridgeshire.

 The road to franchising

-At a board meeting of the Combined Authority in July 2024, it was agreed to consult on full bus franchising for Cambridgeshire & Peterborough meaning that Johnson's pledge to introducing franchising is coming nearer to fruition.
+At a board meeting of the Combined Authority in July 2024, it was agreed to consult on full bus franchising for Cambridgeshire & Peterborough.

-The public consultation, held from August to November last year, saw 63 per cent of more than 1,600 respondents back franchising.
+The public consultation, held from August to November, saw 63 per cent of more than 1,600 respondents back franchising.
 Johnson announced that franchising was going to happen and signed the papers in early February 2025.
 Johnson said it was the "most significant and exciting reform of our region’s bus network in forty years".